Altra Lone Peak 4.0 Review

 The Stoneguard is a hard but lightweight plate you can place in your shoe, with the insole between your foot and the guard.
 The Stoneguard gives you added protection against rocks, roots, and other obstacles that can injure you or interfere with your trail experience.

 Finally, Gaitertrap is a play on words.
-Gaiters are fabric sleeves that attach to the top of a shoe and go over your bottom ankles like a tight sock.
+Gaiters are fabric sleeves that attach to the top of a shoe and go over your bottom ankles like compression socks for running.
 The purpose of the Gaitertrap is to keep sand, rocks, and other debris out of the shoe.
 Many runners swear by them, but others say the fabric traps in heat.
 But few argue that gaiters do not work, and we found a few negative comments about the Altra Gaitertraps.
 They are durable and effective, and if there is a bit of extra heat, it is probably preferable to the rubbing and blistering that sand or pebbles can cause.

 By the way, if you don't know what the midsole is, it is the area just below the very bottom of the shoe fabric and above the outsole.
 On running shoes, it will usually have a wedge shape and may be painted a different color to distinguish it from the rest of the sole.
 On Altra Lone Peak 4 shoes, the long midsole will match the main body color (not the trim color, which may be different).